When you can't stop buying books

 People in a bookstore

 Reading books is a popular hobby as you can easily while away time or just fall asleep reading one.
 However, it's very easy to get into the habit of buying books you don't end up reading.
-Interesting enough, there's a term for such a habit: tsundoku.
+Interestingly enough, there's a term for such a habit: tsundoku.
 Tsundoku is a Japanese term for people who buy a lot of books they never get around to reading.

 The Japanese word doku means "reading", and it comes from tsumu which means "to pile up".
 So, tsundoku refers to the practice of piling up reading material.